£50 – £80

 Periodontal treatment aims to heal the gums which are afflicted by gum disease.
 Gum disease can be minor and unnoticeable but has the potential to develop into a severe and debilitating problem.

 Many people can benefit from having periodontal treatment, and it will be up to your dentist to decide, after they’ve done a thorough periodontal assessment, which treatment you might benefit from.
-You may want to see your dentist if you are experiencing symptoms like:
+See your dentist if you are experiencing symptoms like:

 How long would treatment take?